1533 (7th September)

 Thomas Seymour completed his spell as ambassador to the Netherlands.
 Wanting to keep him as far away from Katherine as possible Henry appointed him Lord High Admiral.

-Elizabeth’s former governess, Katherine Champernowne, married Sir John Ashley.
+Elizabeth’s former governess, Katherine Champernowne, married Sir John Ashley but remained in her household.
+Elizabeth was now tutored by William Grindal.

 1545 (19th July)